10 Tips for Safe Driving During & After Stormy Weather

 - Drive Around Floodwater.
 Storms will inevitably cause some standing water or flooding.
 Do not make the mistake of attempting to drive through floodwater.
 Even standing water that doesn’t appear to be deep can cause you to lose control of your vehicle.

-- Be careful at intersections.
+- Be Careful at Intersections.
 Some traffic lights go out amidst storms.
 Don’t assume traffic will automatically proceed as usual at intersections.
 It is also possible that emergency vehicles will zoom through red lights/stop signs.
 Raise your level of awareness at these potentially deadly intersections.

-- Keep the windows clear.
+- Keep the Windows Clear.
 If your windows fog up, they can reach the point where it is impossible to see.
 Turn on your vehicle’s defrost system.
 Put those windshield wipers on high.

-- Go easy on the brakes.
+- Go Easy on the Brakes.
 A sudden pressing of the brakes with considerable force can spur a loss of control.
 Try to brake in a gradual manner.

-They will help you bounce back from missed time at work, steep medical bills, and other accident-related setbacks.
+The goal of our team is to help you bounce back from missed time at work, steep medical bills, and other accident-related setbacks.
 Schedule a free consult by calling (504) 345-1111.
 You can also speak to a representative 24/7 through our website’s LiveChat feature.
 Contact us today!